All Episodes

 It's all politics.

-That when you have this completely partisan impeachment, you have no actual crime alleged, um, nothing even close to a criminal conference.
+That when you have this completely partisan impeachment, you have no actual crime alleged, nothing even close to a criminal consciousness, you have no crime, completely partisan, and very lack of process and due process, which is a right in the Constitution.

-And as Alan Dershwood said, take all this all you want in the New York Times, okay?
+And as Alan Dershowitz said, take all you want at the New York Times, okay?

-Say this is say that he would actually testify to all that, you know.
+Say that he would actually testify to all of that, you know?

-Uh all right, I'm gonna have to run, but give everybody on your team.
+All right, I'm going to have to run, but give everybody on your team.

 I thought everybody did a great job on your team, including your dad.